goharbor/community/proposals/new/webhook.md

 1. User could define his own policy which includes multiple events and multiple event handlers such as http handler.
 2. And the event define should be extensible. pushing image event is in need for CICD. but other events should be implemented easily including finishing scanning image, finishing replicate, delete image and so on.
-3. The logs of the jobs of event triggered should be recorded, these logs  should contain the http request and http response, and could be shown on UI as Job log.
+3. The logs of the jobs of event triggered should be recorded, these logs  should contain the http request and http response.
-4. The hook request should be retried after failed. we will use backoff mechanism to control the rate of delay time. and make max retry time configurable.
+4. The hook request should be retried after failed. we will use backoff(the gocraft buildin backoff) mechanism to control the rate of delay time. and make max retry count configurable. and max retry count could be set to -1, so job will be retried infinitely until success.
 5. Webhook will be implemented in JobService framework if needed.
 6. Adding a system configuration to enable or disable the webhook function globally. and this flag will be checked when event triggered.